Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: Introduction

 Some of our results above can possibly be obtained within the very general framework of \cite{desimone1995inertial}, which starts from an additional postulated balance law of microscopic angular momentum\footnote{\cite{desimone1995inertial} is limited in its consideration of the dependence of the magnetic energy density on the magnetization gradient; it is not clear to us if that is merely for simplicity or is a technical requirement.}.
 The emphasis in our work is on somewhat more specificity, within a minimalistic approach w.r.t starting assumptions.

-The second motivation is to try to understand the theoretical structure of a demonstrably successful nonlinear model of micromagnetics for hard magnetic materials (\cite{zhao2019mechanics, wang2021evolutionary}) that entails the claim that ``rigid body rotation can change the free-energies of polar materials as well.''
+In the process of these developments, we also consider the continuum mechanics of a polar material whose director spin is constrained to be the material spin, making contact with strain-gradient theories with couple stress of \cite{toupin1962elastic}\footnote{Our constrained theory is similar to, but does not belong to, the class discussed by \cite{toupin1962elastic} because the constrained director in our case cannot be expressed as a function of the instantaneous deformation gradient from some reference.} and \cite{mindlin1962effects}.
+Using this framework, as a second objective, we try to understand the theoretical structure of a demonstrably successful nonlinear model of micromagnetics for hard magnetic soft materials (\cite{zhao2019mechanics, wang2021evolutionary}) that entails the claim that ``rigid body rotation can change the free-energies of polar materials as well.''
 We show here how the model employed by these authors arises as a special case of a frame-indifferent, \emph{constrained} theory for a polar material whose free-energy density is manifestly invariant to rigid body rotations (also see \cite{dorfmann2024hard} for related discussion).

+Our considerations reveal an interesting feature about the modeling of materials in which deformation of solids is intended to be controlled by magnetic fields through the interaction with the magnetization.
+As we show, the model of constrained magnetoelasticity of \cite{desimone2002constrained} and that of hard magnetic soft materials \cite{zhao2019mechanics} (as interpreted by us) are two valid, but different, approaches, both of which can be used to model actuation of solids through an applied magnetic field.
+A detailed study of their range of applicability, particularly in relation to actuation in `hard' and `soft' solids, appears to be a useful topic for future study.

 There is a vast literature on the formulation of various aspects of micromagnetism coupled to mechanical deformation, and it is beyond the scope of this paper to review it; we provide a limited review in the Appendix \ref{app:lit_rev}.
 Our aim in this contribution is to shed light on the two main goals elaborated above, with the hope that doing so illustrates one systematic way for deriving the continuum mechanics of polar materials, along with making a very direct analogy with the mechanics of liquid crystals.